gabrielweyer/azure-functions-telemetry/README.md

 - An Application Insights instance
 - A Service Bus namespace
-- A Function App and its supporting storage account
+- Two Function Apps and their supporting storage account

 ```powershell
 .\deploy.ps1 -Location {AzureRegion} -ResourceNamePrefix {UniquePrefix}
 ```

-## Default Function App
+## Function Apps

-`DefaultApi` demonstrate the limitations of Azure Functions.
+- `DefaultApi` demonstrate the limitations of Azure Functions
+- `CustomApi` demonstrates the workarounds I use to improve Azure Functions

 I've decided to commit the `local.settings.json` file.
 This is not the default or recommended approach but it makes it easier for new joiners to get started.

+### Default Function App

 You can start the Function App by issuing the below commands: